 They include fish, eggs, and poultry, to name a few.
-As far as we know, Glutathione is one of the most efficient antioxidants to fight the physiological symptoms of aging and oxidative stress.
+As far as we know, Glutathione is one of the most efficient antioxidants to fight the physiological symptoms of ageing and oxidative stress.

 Lycopene helps adjust skin texture.
 Assisting in the formation of collagen, Lycopene is exceptionally effective at preventing wrinkly skin.
 Few foods like watermelon and apricots contain Lycopene.
 Still, tomatoes are the largest natural source of the antioxidant.
 Beauty care products also offer Lycopene in topical creams and moisturizers.

-Our bodies take the protein we eat and turn them into amino acids, creating more proteins such as collagen and keratin, which help structure our skin.
+Our bodies take the protein we eat and turn them into amino acids, creating more proteins, such as collagen and keratin, which help structure our skin.

 Good sources of healthy fats include nuts, seeds, and fish.
 These fats differ from saturated fats because they are easier for your body to break down.

 It helps protect your immune system by combating free radicals.
 Zinc is fantastic for fighting acne due to its anti-inflammatory effects.

 These vitamins and antioxidants, along with a healthy diet, can greatly help enhance already radiant skin, long and healthy hair, and robust nails, letting you show off your best you.
-There isn’t an “end all be all” for beauty products, but this is a good start.
+While there isn’t an “end all be all” for beauty products, this is a good start.

 Editing by AskAwayHealth Team

-All AskAwayHealth articles are written by practising Medical Practitioners on a wide range of health care conditions to provide evidence-based guidance and to help promote quality health care.
-The advice in our material is not meant to replace the management of your specific condition by a qualified health care practitioner.
+All AskAwayHealth articles are written by practising Medical Practitioners on a wide range of healthcare conditions to provide evidence-based guidance and to help promote quality healthcare.

 To discuss your condition, please contact a health practitioner or reach us directly

 Image Credits: Canva